Chuck Stone: Death and legacy

 Stone died April 6, 2014, at the age of 89.
-He was survived by his three children, one grandchild, and two sisters.Weil, Martin.
-"Charles S. Stone Jr., journalist and professor, dies at 89."
-The Washington Post, April 6, 2014.
-Retrieved May 4, 2017.
-Stone is considered to be the "driving force behind NABJ", and the key to the organization's longevity.
-Bob Butler, president of the NABJ from 2013 to 2015, credited Stone with helping to improve diversity in newsroom management, stating that "what (diversity) does exist is because of Chuck and the other founders of the NABJ."
+He was survived by his three children, one grandchild, and two sisters.
+Bob Butler, president of the NABJ from 2013 to 2015, has named Stone to be the "guiding force behind the NABJ," and the key to the organization's longevity.
+Butler has credited Stone with helping to improve diversity in newsroom management, stating that "what (diversity) does exist is because of Chuck and the other founders of the NABJ."
 The Chuck Stone Program for Diversity in Education and Media is a workshop for rising high school seniors at the Hussman School of Journalism and Media, formerly known as the School of Journalism and Mass Communication.
 The program, which began in 2007, honors the legacy of Chuck Stone, who retired from the school in 2005.
 The Chuck Stone Papers are housed in the Rubenstein Rare Book and Manuscript Library as part of the John Hope Franklin Center at Duke University.

+In 2025, the "Pulitzer Prize" gave Chuck Stone a special citation: "A special citation is awarded to the late Chuck Stone for his groundbreaking work as a journalist covering the Civil Rights Movement, his pioneering role as the first Black columnist at the Philadelphia Daily News–later syndicated to nearly 100 publications–and for co-founding the National Association of Black Journalists 50 years ago."